 The gross annual incomes of all household members age 18 or older are considered when determining eligibility.
-The types of income to be verified and the type of documentation that will be requested may include:
+The types of income to be verified and the type of documentation that will be requested maywill include:

-- Signed copies of federal tax returns for the most recent three years - W2 form for most recent two years - Copies of the last three consecutive payroll stubs or other verification of employment
+- Signed copies of federal tax returns for the most recent three years return for the most recent year.
+If the federal tax return for the most recent year has not been filed, then a signed copy of the federal tax return for the previous year plus evidence of income in the most recent year (W2 forms, 1099 forms) shall be provided. - W2 form for most recent two years - Copies of the last three consecutive payroll stubs or other verification of employment.